 Price Conscious – this group will purchase low-end items and may purchase less frequently so an SMS campaign with specials on lower priced items would be a good fit.

 Brand Loyalists – these customers are consistently buying your products, these people are likely brand loyalists and obviously love your products.
 Send an SMS once per month and perhaps reward them with a special offer only available to them.

 ‘Just In Time’ customers – these people tend to only buy when they absolutely need to, so their purchase frequency is a lot lower.
 Send them a time-sensitive special offers to entice them back.

-In “heat” customers – these people are (for now) “hot” and will spend like crazy for a short period and then suddenly fall away.
-Send them a time-sensitive special offers to encourage them to buy.
+Hot customers – these people are (for now) “hot” and will typically spend a lot more than the average customer during a short window and then suddenly fall away.
+Send this group fo people a time-sensitive special offer to re-engage and elongate their spending cycle.
 As a general rule the longer it has been since a customer purchased the better the offer you’ll need to use.

 5. Personal Interests

 Another powerful way to get full engagement and prime purchasing behaviour is to send offers that are directly in-line with the customer’s interests.

 If you run a health club there will be dozens of different reasons why a person would join for example: